I have a weakness for cheesy, "so bad they're good" low budget horror, sci-fi or action movies. I watch'em so you don't have to!

 Bang!
 Pow!
 Splat!
 Scream!
 Arrrrgh!

-Sneaking into Jonas' fortress in the middle of the night, our Fantastic Five sets to work breaking into the trophy room to steal the crowns.
-Their prizes are protected by a series of booby traps set in the floor and a grid of laser beams that criss-cross the entire room, which the team defeats by climbing up the wall and setting up a series of ropes, pulleys, and trapeze hangers across the ceiling - so they can reach the altar at the front of the room without ever touching the booby trapped floor.
+Sneaking into Jonas' fortress in the middle of the night, our Fantastic Five sets to work breaking into the trophy room to steal the crowns, which are protected by a booby trapped floor and a grid of laser beams that criss-cross the entire room.
+The team defeats these by climbing up the wall and setting up a series of ropes, pulleys, and trapeze hangers across the ceiling - so they can reach the altar at the front of the room without ever touching the lethal floor tiles.